Lumina Zelig Desk Lamp

 Manufacturer: Lumina Italia srl, via Casorezzo, 63, 20010 Arluno (Milan), Italy.

-Other versions: Also made as a floor lamp (Zelig Terra) and produced in white aluminium and nickel-plated aluminium.
-This one is the Zelig Tavolo (table lamp).
+Other versions: The Lumina Zelig desk lamp exists also as a floor lamp (Zelig Terra) and was produced in white aluminium and nickel-plated aluminium.
+This desk lamp is named Zelig Tavolo (table lamp).

 Walter Monici is an Italian designer and architect from Milan.
 He designed several lamps for Lumina.
 Amongst others the Opus Terra floor lamp.
 The Opus wall lamp, the Tangram table, wall and floor lamp and the Perla ceiling lamp.